Automorphism groups of solvable groups of finite abelian ranks: Background

 From \cite[Theorem 5.3.1.]{lennox_robinson}, we see that $\Fr(\Gamma)$ is the unique maximal radicable subgroup of $\Gamma$ and that $\Fr(\Gamma)$ is abelian.
 As the group of rationals $\Q$ is not minimax, we conclude that $\Fr(\Gamma)$ is a direct sum of quasicyclic groups.
 Given that $\tau(\Gamma)$ contains all normal torsion subgroups, we have $\Fr(\Gamma) \leq \tau(\Gamma)$.
 Moreover, as $\tau(\Gamma)$ is a Chernikov group by \cite[5.2.1]{lennox_robinson} and all radicable subgroups are contained in $\Fr(\Gamma)$, it holds that $\tau(\Gamma)$ is a finite extension of $\Fr(\Gamma)$.
 Since $\Gamma$ is residually finite if and only if $\Fr(\Gamma)$ is trivial, it indeed holds that $\Gamma$ is residually finite if and only if $\tau(\Gamma)$ is finite.
 In particular, this discussion implies that $(i)$ and $(ii)$ are equivalent.

-Note that the implication from $(ii)$ to $(iii)$ also follows from the discussion above.
-The equivalences between the statements are then clear, as \cite[5.1.8]{lennox_robinson} implies that virtually torsion-free groups are linear over $\Z[\frac{1}{S}]$, and a classic result of Mal'tsev states that finitely generated linear groups are residually finite. \end{proof} As any group of finite abelian ranks is always solvable, we will often suppress the term solvable when talking about groups of finite abelian ranks and just write FAR-group.
+Note that the fact that $\Gamma$ is virtually torsion-free also follows from the discussion above.
+For the final statement, \cite[5.1.8]{lennox_robinson} implies that virtually torsion-free groups are linear over $\Z[\frac{1}{S}]$. \end{proof}

+Note that a classical result by Mal'tsev shows that finitely generated linear groups are always residually finite, giving a converse to the last statement in this special case.
+As any group of finite abelian ranks is always solvable, we will often suppress the term solvable when talking about groups of finite abelian ranks and just write FAR-group.